It's 'Chaos' Versus 'Order' In First Salvo Of Fight To Repeal Obamacare

 Pelosi blasted an approach that some Republicans have discussed, that would repeal the ACA but delay its effect to give lawmakers time to come up with a replacement.
 She called the strategy "an act of cowardice."

-Trump himself weighed in today via his preferred method of communicating, tweeting that "Republicans must be careful in that the Dems own the failed Obamacare disaster," and, "Don't let the Schumer clowns out of this web."
+Trump himself weighed in today via his preferred method of communicating, tweeting that "Republicans must be careful in that the Dems own the failed Obamacare disaster" and "Don't let the Schumer clowns out of this web."

-Trump warned that "massive increases of ObamaCare will take place this year and Dems are to blame for the mess.
+He warned that "massive increases of ObamaCare will take place this year and Dems are to blame for the mess.
 It will fall of its own weight — be careful!"

 Republicans must be careful in that the Dems own the failed ObamaCare disaster, with its poor coverage and massive premium increases......— Donald J. Trump (@realDonaldTrump) January 4, 2017